Take a look as we compare digital audio workstations like Ableton Live, GarageBand and Apple Logic Pro X, FL Studio & more.

 A long-running contender in the DAW industry, Propellerhead has remained mostly in top form throughout its seventeen year run.
 Reason 9 remains true to much of the style and fit of previous versions, but notably includes three new ‘Player’ features in the browser.
 These include Scales and Chords, Dual Arpeggio and Note Echo.

 Over a thousand new patches have also been implemented, with many tailored toward contemporary dance and pop.
 For newcomers to the Reason scene, these updates and patches have been filed together in a single place, making it easy to see where the content you need is located.

 While a pricier option than some of the lower-end choices, Propellerhead offer a clean interface with plenty of room for customisation and innovation in your projects.

-Now that you’ve picked out your DAW of choice, you may be in need of some visuals to go along with your newly-produced tracks.
-Rotor Videos offers easy, straight-forward video production without the high costs.
+Now that you’ve picked out your digital audio workstations (DAW) of choice, you may be in need of some visuals to go along with your newly-produced tracks.
+Rotor Videos offers easy, straight-forward music video production without the high costs.
 Find out more about how to make your Rotor Video here.